-Worldwide, there are approximately 1.7 billion cases of diarrheal disease every year, killing around 760,000 children.1 In the U.S., adults have at least one episode of diarrhea, while children get at least two bouts of this illness, annually.2,3 This is a very common ailment that can become serious, but you can help prevent it as long as you are aware of its causes.
+Worldwide, there are approximately 1.7 billion cases of diarrhea every year, killing around 525,000 children below 5 years old.1 In the U.S., adults have at least one episode of diarrhea, while children get at least two bouts of this illness, annually.2 This is a very common ailment that can become serious, but you can help prevent it as long as you are aware of its causes.

 Common Reasons for Having Diarrhea

-- Gastrointestinal (GI) tract infection.
-This can be caused by bacteria, viruses and parasitic organisms.
-Acute diarrhea is frequently due to by E. coli, Salmonella, Shigella and Campylobacter infection.6 These microbes usually spread through contaminated food and water, typically affecting areas where there is inadequate sanitation and poor hygiene.7
+Gastrointestinal (GI) tract infections: This can be caused by bacteria, viruses and parasitic organisms.
+Acute diarrhea is frequently due to E. coli, Salmonella, Shigella and Campylobacter infection.5

-- Digestive disorders.
-The most common causes of chronic diarrhea are irritable bowel syndrome (IBS), celiac disease and diverticular disease.
-It can also develop because of inflammatory bowel disease (IBD), which includes Crohn’s disease and ulcerative colitis.8
+It can also develop because of inflammatory bowel disease (IBD), which includes Crohn’s disease and ulcerative colitis.

 Diarrhea May Also Occur Because of These Unusual Causes

-You can also have an episode of diarrhea because of uncommon reasons, such as:12
+You can also have diarrhea because of uncommon causes, such as:

-Although some causes of diarrhea are unavoidable, such as disorders of the digestive system, there are others that you can stay away from.
-For instance, you can avoid the use of antibiotics, unless absolutely necessary, because they kill both good and bad bacteria in the colon.13 Most GI infections can also be prevented through simple measures like washing your hands thoroughly, especially before eating and after using the bathroom.14
+Although some causes of diarrhea are unavoidable, there are others that you can stay away from.
+For instance, you can avoid the use of antibiotics, unless absolutely necessary, because they kill both good and bad bacteria in the colon, which can cause diarrhea.18 Most GI infections can also be prevented through simple measures like washing your hands thoroughly, especially before eating and after using the bathroom.19